JRBoland/JamesBoland_T2A2/readme.md

 Tasks were allocated and tracked using Trello.
 See my Trello board below:

 [https://trello.com/b/Madtwb36/api-web-server-drone-logs](https://trello.com/b/Madtwb36/api-web-server-drone-logs)

+Four stages were created on the Trello board; To do, In Progress, Done and For review.
+The cards were moved into the appropriate stages each time I revisited the Trello board.

 Tasks that were set and recorded on the Trello board include: